-Conservative Party 21 Councillors
+Conservative Party 20 Councillors

-Labour Party 16 Councillors
+Labour Party 15 Councillors

 Liberal Democrat Party 10 Councillors

 Independent 1 Councillor

-1 Vacancy
+3 Vacancies

 Pendle has 20 wards and the Council is composed of 49 councillors with one-third elected three years in four.
-The model of governance which operated during 2019/20 was a streamlined Committee System.
+The model of governance which operated during 2020/21 was a streamlined Committee System.
 The Council appoints the Leader.
-The Policy and Resources Committee comprises 13 Councillors including the Leader.
+During the year the Policy and Resources Committee consisted of 13 Councillors including the Leader.